Amazon adds Singapore to its same-day delivery empire

 It's now even easier to shop online in Singapore, thanks to the launch of Amazon's Prime Now service in the city-state.

-The online retailer's first foray into Southeast Asia begins with one of the most advanced cities in the world, and the company plans to entice customers by dangling a free two hour shipping service for its products for orders above S$40 ($29).
+The online retailer's first foray into Southeast Asia begins with one of the most advanced cities in the world, and the company plans to entice customers by dangling free two-hour shipping for orders above S$40 ($29).

-While Amazon's debut has long since been anticipated -- rumors were swirling as of last year -- the Singapore move comes as the empty stores in malls are surging and the highly competitive online retail space has seen big movers such as China's Alibaba swoop in to buy-out struggling local online supermarket retailer Redmart.
+While Amazon's debut has long been anticipated -- rumors were swirling as of last year -- the Singapore move comes with empty stores in malls on the rise, and the highly competitive online retail space has seen big players such as China's Alibaba swoop in to buy out struggling local online supermarket retailer Redmart through e-commerce site Lazada, which it owns a 90 percent stake.

 The information about Amazon's Prime Now service comes from the Prime Now app, which appears to have been released ahead of an official announcement.

-Depending on your location in Singapore, Amazon will also offer one hour delivery, though this will come with an additional flat S$9.99 ($7.35) fee.
-Shipping hours will take place from 10am to 10pm daily.
-The service is currently free for now, unlike in the US or the UK, which requires a user to have an Amazon Prime membership.
+Depending on your location in Singapore, Amazon will also offer one-hour delivery, though this will come with an additional flat S$9.99 ($7.35) fee.
+Shipping hours will be from 10 a.m. to 10 p.m. daily.
+The service is free for now, unlike in the US or the UK, which requires a user to have an Amazon Prime membership.

-"More importantly, localisation and country adaptation is one important success factor to win in Southeast Asia.
-Amazon has the history and mentality of "doing it my way," while Alibaba has a better track record of understanding cultural differences and leveraging partnerships to close these gaps," he added.
+"More importantly, localization and country adaptation is one important success factor to win in Southeast Asia.
+Amazon has the history and mentality of 'doing it my way,' while Alibaba has a better track record of understanding cultural differences and leveraging partnerships to close these gaps," he said.

 There's no word yet on whether Amazon will be bringing in its Amazon Prime subscription service as well as its other Amazon products such as the Echo and Echo Dot to Singapore.
 For now, shoppers from Singapore are still able to shop at Amazon's international site and enjoy free shipping for orders above $125.